Skip to main content

 Cigarette smoke contains over 7,000 chemicals, of which at least 70 are known carcinogens.
 The primary damage comes from three sources: tar (particulate matter that coats the lungs), carbon monoxide (which displaces oxygen in the blood), and tobacco-specific nitrosamines or TSNAs (potent carcinogens formed during combustion).

-Nicotine pouches eliminate all three.
+Nicotine pouches remove those specific exposure pathways during use.
 There is no combustion.
 There is no tobacco leaf.
-The nicotine is either pharmaceutical-grade synthetic nicotine or extracted and purified from tobacco, then embedded in a cellulose-based pouch with flavouring and pH adjusters.
-This is the fundamental reason health researchers consider pouches a reduced-risk product.
+The nicotine is either synthetic or extracted and purified from tobacco, then embedded in a cellulose-based pouch with flavouring and pH adjusters (Public Health England (2018)).
+This is the main reason pouches are often discussed as a reduced-risk or harm-reduction format for adults who smoke, rather than as a risk-free product.

 Risk Factor Comparison: Pouches vs. Cigarettes vs. Snus